 Chances are that you aren’t the only one with anxiety.
 Kids aren’t sure what to expect during these transitions, either.
 Spend a good portion of the summer just talking with them and finding out what their concerns are.
 And then do your best to resolve those concerns.

-Bria's biggest worry was whether she could memorize her locker combination and if she'd be able to even open her locker when she first went to middle school.
-Our solution was that we would go in a couple days before school started and practice until she felt completely comfortable (in our district you are allowed to do that).
+My eldest’s biggest worry was whether she could memorize her locker combination and if she’d be able to even open her locker when she first went to middle school.
+Our solution was that we would go to the school a couple days before school started and practice until she felt completely comfortable (in our district you are allowed to do that).